Business Continuity Tabletop / Desktop Exercise offered by BC360

 Given the benefits of ‘lessons learned from the previous exercises, the BCP needs to get reviewed regularly.
-Desktop exercise should be in line with the Organisation’s continual improvement approach and should focus on the following essential tasks:
+BC Desktop exercise should be in line with the organisation’s continual improvement approach and should focus on the following essential tasks:

-Consulting Services (BC360) will help organisations organise or conduct the exercise.
+Consulting Services (BC360) will help organisations organise or conduct the BC Tabletop / Desktop exercise.
 Furthermore, it will assist in establishing or improving an existing Business Continuity Framework, including Disaster Recovery.
 At the same time, we can help you develop your Business Continuity Plan 360.
 We can undertake an ICT Audit or provide Consulting Services to help you with the ICT Audit.